Posted in

 Joe Shuster was born in Toronto, Canada on July 10, 1914.
 At the age of nine, his family moved to Cleveland, Ohio where he would later meet Jerome Siegel, with whom he would become a creative partner.
 Siegel and Shuster created a hero character which later became famous as Superman.

 The story on Joe Shuster is a sad and shameful tale.
 He drew that big read S, made comic history and never received anything amounting to even a tiny percentage of the financial rewards his character should have given him.
-It led him towards drawing fetish artworks for the magazine Titled Nights of Horror
+It led him towards drawing fetish artworks for the magazine Titled Nights of Horror.

 Nights of Horror is an American series of fetish comic books, created in 1954 by publisher Malcla.
 Broke and slowly going blind, Shuster took a project from his neighbor, a writer for a publishing company called Malcla.
 His neighbor "Clancy" was the "Cla" in the name, and the "Mal" was Eugene Maletta, who ran a print shop out of a basement in Queens.
-These magazines were sold under the counter at drugstores untill they got banned in the U.S.
+These magazines were sold under the counter at drugstores until they got banned in the U.S.

 The booklet lasted for 16 issues, with Clancy penning them all under pseudonyms.
 Shuster never signed any of his illustrations, but the work is universally attributed to him, especially when compared to his work on Superman.
 Some of the characters in Nights of Horror even look like Shuster's Superman character drawings, such as Lois Lane, Lex Luthor, Jimmy Olsen, even Clark Kent.